 Several scheduling algorithms have been previously evaluated for use in SRT systems.
-Bastoni et al. [10] compared several semi-partitioned algorithms, including EDFfm and also EDF-WM [26], although the latter was originally designed for HRT systems.
+Bastoni et al. [10] compared several semi-partitioned algorithms, including EDF-fm and also EDF-WM [27], although the latter was originally designed for HRT systems.
 In that study, EDF-WM was shown to be effective for SRT systems due to its low overheads.
-Although not a semi-partitioned algorithm, the global algorithm G-FL has been proposed by Erickson et al. [19] as a promising scheduler for SRT systems.
+Although not a semi-partitioned algorithm, the global algorithm G-FL has been proposed by Erickson et al. [19,21] as a promising scheduler for SRT systems.
 G-FL has provably better tardiness bounds than the better known G-EDF algorithm.
-The variant C-FL [20], which partitions tasks onto clusters of processors and runs G-FL within each cluster, is often preferable in the presence of overheads.